Arfeen-Yousuf/todo_list_tutorial/step_03.md

 }
 ```

+**Step 2: Update TasksProviders**

-**2)** Note that our state has now moved to TasksProvider class.
-Next add these methods to the TasksProvider class that allow us to mutate the state.
+Note that our state has now moved to TasksProvider class.
+Next add these methods to the TasksProviders class that allow us to mutate the state.

 ```dart
 void removeTaskAt(int index) {